malavivenkatesh/powergrab/README.md

 `mvn package`
 from the root directory of the project.

+It can also be run as a standard Maven project from an IDE with the arguments specified in the next section.

 ## Run instructions
 The above creates a target directory with the compiled class files.
 To run the simulation, run `java -jar target/powergrab-0.0.1-SNAPSHOT.jar {day} {month} {year} {latitude} {longitude} {random seed} {drone state}`